FreeFormLogic/PromoTMA/replit.md

 ## AI System Architecture
 The AI chat system provides intelligent, database-driven module recommendations with comprehensive business analysis. **Major breakthrough achieved**: The system now analyzes ALL 260 modules from the database using advanced scoring algorithms instead of hardcoded responses.
 It features universal semantic analysis for any business niche, intelligent business type detection (food, beauty, tourism, fitness, medical), specialized scoring for industry-specific modules (e.g., medical clinics get booking systems with 110+ score), duplicate filtering for diverse recommendations, and 3-second response times.
 Business-specific explanations are generated for each recommended module.
 Module modals include gradient backgrounds and markdown formatting support.
 The pricing display is standardized at $10,000.

-**Latest Update (January 2025)**: Successfully implemented Module 261 (Tourism Agency Management) as a specialized industry solution for travel agencies.
+**Latest Update (January 2025)**:
+- Successfully implemented Module 261 (Tourism Agency Management) as a specialized industry solution for travel agencies.
 The module receives maximum priority scoring (500 points) for tourism-related queries and provides comprehensive travel agency management features including tour operator integration, tourist CRM, and hot deals notifications.
+- **Universal Algorithm Implementation**: Replaced niche-specific hardcoded logic with a universal recommendation system that analyzes ALL modules semantically.
+The system now:
+  - Uses keyword matching from user input against module names, descriptions, and benefits
+  - Applies dynamic scoring based on business context without predetermined categories
+  - Generates personalized explanations adapted to user's specific business context
+  - Works for any type of business (tested with restaurants, tourism, clothing stores, etc.)
+  - Prioritizes industry-specific modules when relevant, but maintains flexibility for all business types

 # External Dependencies